 When writing your Check-in for the day, you’ll see different Check-in Prompts depending on what day of the week it is.
 One detail that will remain consistent is that these prompts will include either #tags or flags.

-You might already be familiar with the use of #Tags in your Check-ins because they’re used with Objectives in Range.
+You might already be familiar with the use of #Tags in your Check-ins because they’re used with Goals in Range.
 However, #Tags can be used to help you organize, track, and find tasks and work items related to a specific topic or project.

 For instance, using the tag #MainFocus will help you and the rest of your team more easily find the top-priority work for each team member on any given day within Range.
 If there’s any misalignment about what should be prioritized, you’re now able to make suggestions for where else someone might want to focus their effort.